uma899/32_bit_pipelined_mul/README.md

 ### Future aim:
 * Make this multiplier parametrised

 Note that CLA_adder is modified (that is, carry bit not used) such a way that it fits here in this use case.
+In this current version, N_bit_adder module was replaced with CLA.